Candas1/Melty-Brain-Simulator/readme.md

 # Melty Brain Simulator

-This is an attempt to simulate a melty brain robot (tranlational drift) and evaluate impact of different parameters.
+This is an attempt to simulate a melty brain robot (tranlational drift) and evaluate impact of different parameters using P5.js visualisation.